NikoStephensIT/osTicket-post-config/README.md

 <img src="https://i.imgur.com/O66QGZd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Depending on their assigned role within the helpdesk, agents will be assigned to specific departments.
 For our Supreme Admin, we will need to create a "System Administrators" department, where we will place the Supreme Admin.
-Service Level Agreements, managers, and email settings can be added and edited in the departments tab
+Service Level Agreements, managers, and email settings can be added and edited in the departments tab.
 </p>
 <br />